 Where to Start

 Before you contact any organization about donating materials you should make an assessment of what you have in your possession.
-Creating an account on paper is the best method, noting any missing issues from your collection.
-Once you have a list of journal or books, sort them into boxes, labeling which boxes contain what.
+Creating a list is the best method, noting any missing issues from your collection.

 Estimating the Value of Your Donation